nd-net/shell-scripts/README.md

 * `qrm`: remove the quarantine flag from a file
 * `refresh-open-with`: Updates the launch services database, eliminating dead or duplicate entries in the "Open With" menu
 * `simctl`: calls `xcrun simctl` with all parameters if you cannot remember that, and shows help for undocumented commands
+* `sudo-touchid-enable`: enables the use of TouchID for sudo; this typically needs to be run after every system update
 * `tag-pdf`: Perform a fuzzy search on a given PDF file and tag it
 * `update-nib-colors`: Replace literal colors in storyboards and xib files by named colors
 * `uuniq`: prints unique lines for unsorted sources